NexiusTailer/Ultimate-Creator/README.md

 ## Installation:
 1. Download "creator.pwn" on the links below
 2. Copy this file to "filterscripts" folder
 3. Add the ColAndreas plugin (if you want to use all available functions)
+ 3.1.
+Also download "ColAndreasWizard.exe" from the ColAndreas repository and create a file named "ColAndreas.cadb" 3.2.
+Create the folder "ColAndreas" in the "scriptfiles" folder and move here this created file
 4. Open "creator.pwn" and compile it
 5. Open server.cfg file and add "creator" in line "filterscripts" after a space